drBenway/pixi-vn-wiki/start/ink.md

 # Pixi'VN + Ink Language

-Pixi vn gives you the ability to write your own narrative using Ink.
+Pixi'VN gives you the ability to write your own narrative using Ink.

 ## What is ink?